North Korea fires ballistic missiles as Putin and Kim Jong-un meet for weapons talks

 North Korea fired two ballistic missiles just hours before its leader Kim Jong-un was expected to meet Vladimir Putin for one-to-one talks in Russia.

-The missile launch comes as Mr Kim arrived in Russia’s Vostochny Cosmodrome on Wednesday for the first time in almost four years in his heavily armoured private train to meet President Putin – a rare meeting that is being closely watched amid international concerns about a potential arms deal and their partnership against the West.
+The missile launch comes as Mr Kim arrived in Russia’s Vostochny Cosmodrome on Wednesday for the first time in almost four years in his heavily armoured private train to meet Mr Putin – a rare meeting that is being closely watched amid international concerns about a potential arms deal and their partnership against the West.

 The two missiles were launched 10 minutes apart from the Sunan area of capital Pyongyang’s international airport towards the country’s eastern seas, South Korea’s joint chief of staff said.